nondescryptid/opendoc-state-court-judgments/2019_SGDC_113/report.md

 52     Even after the audit check, the Accused did not stop his dishonest practice.
 He continued with the Scheme.
 In end 2013, the Accused had another chance to come clean – he was approached by Yeo again for another request from DAT.
 However, the Accused again chose to work with Yeo to rewrite the clinical notes of this other patient so that MOH would not be alerted to the fact that there were in fact discrepancies between the original clinical notes and the Medisave claims.

-53     Ang did not face forgery charges, and I was unable to agree with the Defence that the forgery offences were an “inevitable consequence” of the fraudulent scheme of TSD[\[note: 33\]](#Ftn_33) and that the Accused had “no way out”[\[note: 34\]](#Ftn_34).
+53     Ang did not face forgery charges, and I was unable to agree with the Defence that the forgery offences were an “inevitable consequence” of the fraudulent scheme of TSD[^33] and that the Accused had “no way out”[^34].
 While the Accused might have perceived himself as not having any way out in October 2012, he could have stopped participating in the Scheme after the October 2012 audit.
 He did not do so.
 Of the 278 cheating charges, more than 200 were committed post October 2012.
 In any event, the perception of him not having a way out could not be a factor which lowered the Accused’s culpability for the offences.

-54     In deciding the appropriate sentence for the forgery charges, I took into consideration the sentencing precedents submitted by the Prosecution, in particular, _Lim Ek Kian v PP_ and _PP v Balasundaram s/o Suppiah[\[note: 35\]](#Ftn_35)_.
+54     In deciding the appropriate sentence for the forgery charges, I took into consideration the sentencing precedents submitted by the Prosecution, in particular, _Lim Ek Kian v PP_ and _PP v Balasundaram s/o Suppiah[^35]_.
 In those cases, the offenders were sentenced to 12 and 15 months’ imprisonment respectively.
 Both of them were traced with dishonesty-related offences, and had claimed trial.
 In the present case, the Accused was a first-time offender, had pleaded guilty to the charges and made full restitution.
 Taking these into account and the other mitigating factors discussed above, I was of the view that a 9-month imprisonment term on each of the forgery charges was appropriate and would reflect the seriousness of his actions.
-A sentence of nine months would not be out of line with the case of _PP v Hew Chong Wai_[\[note: 36\]](#Ftn_36), cited by the Prosecution.
+A sentence of nine months would not be out of line with the case of _PP v Hew Chong Wai_[^36], cited by the Prosecution.
 In that case, the offender was on the run for 30 years, made no restitution and was sentenced to a total term of 42 weeks’ imprisonment.

 ### Principle of totality in sentencing